CloudSlang/docs/cloudslang_best_practices.rst

 Prerequisites
 -------------

--  Flows and operations that assume prerequisites include a prerequisite line beginning with "Prerequisites:", followed by a comma delimited list of prerequisites.
+-  Flows and operations that assume prerequisites should declare them.

 Inputs, Outputs and Results
 ---------------------------